 Preferred payment for your wedding should be made using cash, certified money orders or bank checks.
 Please note that any payments made using personal checks may delay the filing and validation of the marriage license until such checks have cleared.
 So, I prefer not to accept personal checks.

-To initiate services, you need to deposit towards your wedding package.
-It is advised to pay the amount in time, and as agreed upon.
-Your non-refundable deposit reserves the date and time for your special event on my calendar.
+To initiate services, you will need to send me a deposit towards your wedding package.
+Your non-refundable deposit reserves the date and time for your special wedding day on my calendar.
 The sooner I receive it, the better chance you have.

-The platinum package is the basic beautiful wedding package without a rehearsal of how the special day will pan out.
-The diamond package is the beautiful wedding package which includes your rehearsal.
+The platinum package is the basic beautiful wedding package without a rehearsal The diamond package is the beautiful wedding package which includes your rehearsal.
 There are also the same packages available for Rhode Island weddings.

 Please note that when you have me attend the rehearsal, there is a non-refundable deposit required to be paid to hold the date and time blocked.

 Paying the balance due of your wedding package in advance is highly recommended.
 I would suggest paying the balance one month in advance.
 It is one less thing to have to worry about on your wedding day.

 The officiant is entitled to impose an additional late fee on the client in the event that the ceremony is delayed more than 30 minutes beyond the agreed upon time of ceremony.
 There will be an additional charge for each additional half hour delay after that.
 You need not worry if the delay is due to the officiant’s fault.

 Please note that late fees must be paid before the start of the ceremony and must be paid in cash.
 No personal checks will be accepted for payment on the wedding day.

 The couple must be aware that the officiant may have another ceremony to attend to after theirs, so it is important to please be as timely as possible.

 Please note that there could be extra fees to pay for your wedding ceremony.
 Customization, microphone rental, parking tolls, and other travel expenses are included in some of the extra fees.